Haleshot/Image_Processing/README.md

 ### In Progress

 - [ ] Improve README guides, contributing guides, etc.
+- [ ] Add a Video demo in the form of Gif Link for viewers to easily see the working.

 - [ ] Showing user, which file to run as main file - portraying user flow.
 - [ ] Adding Save as button